pp4rs/DEPRECATED-installation-guide/docs/sqlite.md

-## Database Management with SQLite
+# Database Management with SQLite

 SQLite is a lightweight Relational Database Management System - it stores data in a specified format and uses the SQL language to work with the data.
-SQL style database management systems are a great way of storing data - particularly if your data is "big" because it will not be stored in RAM as you work with it.
+SQL style database management systems are a great way of storing data - particularly if your data is modestly large because it will not be stored in RAM as you work with it.

-We chose SQLite because it involves the least set up and assumes no knowledge of server management.
+We chose to use SQLite because it involves the least set up, assumes no knowledge of server management and easily integrates with R and Python.

-## Installation Guide

-### For Windows Users
+## For Windows Users

 We will install SQLite so that it plays nicely within CygWin.
 Its time to go back to the **setup-x86_64.exe** we told you not to delete.
 We will use it to install sqlite.